simpleiot/simpleiot/db/store.md

 It seems locking bits of code that access the data structures is more maintainable as then you can nest functions without worrying about deadlocks where the entire function locks.
+However, we likely have issues with in that the store does not do transactions when updating a point -- need to investigate this more.